fisherdog1/UNL-CE-Thaumaturgy/gdb/p1_secret/secret.md

 ![Attaching but finding no source](nosource.png)

-When we attach to a process in this fashion, we will not initially have source code available, because gdb doesn't know what file the process was loaded from, which contains the source code we included when compiling.
+When we attach to a process in this fashion, we *may* not initially have source code available, because gdb doesn't know what file the process was loaded from, which contains the source code we included when compiling.
 We know where the file is though, so we just need to use the symbol-file command to load it.

 	(gdb) symbol-file secret